 We all run into times when an app freezes or stops responding.
 So you might need to force close apps on your iPhone and iPad to fix such issues.
 Just like on Apple Watch, close an app completely so that when you open it again, it starts afresh rather than resuming from where you left off.
 When this happens, any temporary issues you might have encountered automatically get resolved.
 So let’s see the process to follow on different models of iPhones and iPads.

 - How to Close App on iPhone 11, 11 Pro, 11 Pro Max, X, Xs, Xs Max, and iPhone XR

-- How to Force Close an App on iPhone SE 2020, iPhone 8 or Earlier
+- How to Close App on iPhone SE 2020, iPhone 8 or Earlier

-- How to Force Quit an App on iPad with Face ID
+- How to Force Quit App on iPad with Face ID

-- How to Force Close an App on iPad with Home button
+- How to Force Close App on iPad with Home button

 Step #1.
 Swipe up from the gesture area at the bottom of the screen and keep your finger in place until you see the multitasking interface.